knowm/Yank/README.md

 * Write your own SQL statements
 * Optionally store SQL statements in a Properties file
 * Built-in Connection pool
+* Java 5 and up

+## Missing Features
+* Transactions
+* Table column to POJO property mapping
+* SQLExceptions (SQL Exceptions are internally caught and logged.)

+The above missing features were deliberately excluded to keep the library as simple as possible.
+For many cases, they are not necessary.
+If you need those features, check out these projects similar to Yank: [sql2o](http://www.sql2o.org/) and [JDBI](http://jdbi.org/).

 ## Getting Started
 ### Non-Maven